kennyn510/wpa2-wordlists/README.md

-# wpa2-wordlists
+# wordlists-stash

-A collection of wpa/wpa2 wordlist dictionaries for cracking
+A collection of popular wordlists from the internet and randomly generated ones by me.